fmidev/metolib/doc/splittercache.md

 The SplitterCache was originally implemented for caching timeseries data of meteorological observations and forecasts, using time axis as the task splitting dimension, but any other axis will also do.
 There is no date/time-specific handling of start, end and resolution task properties, so any numeric values can be used.

-**Note**: When using with MetOLib WFS client components to access weather data, the fi.fmi.metoclient.metolib.WfsConnection already uses the SplitterCache internally as a part of the provided WFS client functionality.
+**Note**: When using with MetOLib WFS client components to access weather data, the Metolib.WfsConnection already uses the SplitterCache internally as a part of the provided WFS client functionality.
 You may want to use WfsConnection instance as an intermediate API object instead of using this component directly.

 Dependencies
 ------------